A history of Toft Newton and the surrounding area

 To hire our football pitch, please contact Toft Newton Village Hall.

-Toft Newton Parish Counc have just secured a Football Foundation grant to modernise our football pitch, which will make it one of the best community pitches in Lincolnshire.
+Toft Newton Parish Council have just secured a Football Foundation grant to modernise our football pitch, which will make it one of the best community pitches in Lincolnshire.